Tom Waits released ‘Nighthawks at the Diner' in 1975.

 EGGS AND (VEGGIE) SAUSAGE AND A SIDE OF TOAST

-Place the sausages in one and cook until brown on each side.
+Cook the sausages until brown on one side.

-Add the eggs to the other and fry to your preference.
-(Dave did these, hence the uneven size)
+Add the eggs and fry to your preference.

 COFFEE AND A ROLL